-Although Santander hasn't established that any of those exceptions apply, for completeness I find that none apply in this case.
+Although Santander has not established that any of those exceptions apply, for completeness I find that none apply in this case.
+I have explained why below:

-I say this because the way Mr H was told the investment would work doesn't appear to be suspicious, and the returns he was told he would receive don't appear to be too good to be true.
-And there was nothing in the public domain at the time about R that Mr H could have reasonably inferred from that a scam was taking place.

-It appears that the company had been operating for several years.
-One of the connected companies was authorised and regulated by the FCA, and a number of previous investors (including Mr H) had received the returns they were told they would.
-So, I don't think there was anything about the investment that should have caused Mr H concern.
+The way Mr T was told the investment would work doesn't appear to be suspicious and the returns he was told he would receive don't appear to be too good to be true.
+And, in line with a genuine investment opportunity, the brochure stated that the investment wasn't completely guaranteed.
+The investment material and communications with R I've reviewed appears professional and there was nothing in the public domain at the time about R that Mr T could've reasonably inferred from that a scam was taking place.
+And it appears the company had been operating for several years.
+One of the connected companies was authorised and regulated by the FCA, and a number of previous investors (including Mr T) had received the returns they were told they would.
+So, I don't think there was anything about the investment that should have caused Mr T concern.
+And I find Santander hasn't established that Mr T made the payment without a reasonable basis for belief that the investment was legitimate.

-Santander hasn't alleged that Mr H made the payment without a reasonable basis for belief that the investment was legitimate.
-It also hasn't said that it provided a warning at the time Mr H made the transaction - so I can't fairly say Mr H ignored an effective warning.
+Santander hasn't submitted it provided a warning at the time Mr T made the transaction - so I can't fairly say Mr T ignored an effective warning.

-And so, I don't think Santander has established that any of the exceptions to reimbursement under the CRM Code apply here, and so it should refund the money Mr H lost.
+And so, I don't think Santander has established that any of the exceptions to reimbursement under the CRM Code apply here, and so it should refund the money Mr T lost in full.